redhat-et/wasm-demo-app/docs/fedora.md

 curl https://wasmtime.dev/install.sh -sSf | bash
 ```

-### Install and run `crun` with the `wasmtime` C shared library
+### Install `crun` with the `wasmtime` C shared library

-The following steps should be executed on your Fedora 36 installation VM or
+The following steps should be executed on your Fedora 36 virtual machine
-baremetal.
+installation.

 1. If using `vagrant` simply run:
     ```shell
     vagrant ssh
     ```

-1. You'll need to enable both of these copr repos:
+1. You'll need to enable this Copr repo:
     ```shell
     sudo dnf copr enable -y copr.fedorainfracloud.org/rhcontainerbot/podman-next
     ```